 Two very different layouts using the same kit.
 At first glance, would you have guessed it was the same kit?

 In “waste management”, recycle means transform one product into another.
 In digital scrapbooking, you can easily transform some elements into something else.
 Take a paper and turn it into a tag, a frame, a ribbon, or a mat.
 Turn a ribbon into a frame.
 Combine brads and ribbons to make a studded element.
 Use simple staples and turn them into a design.
 Use small ribbon pieces and make a flower or a border.
 It requires a bit of thinking “outside the box” when it comes to using elements differently, so it might be a bit of a challenge at first, but then, the end result is often unexpected and creative.
 Here is an example from Mumure:

 Who would have thought to use brush strokes for hair?

-Have a look at your supplies, and your scrapping needs.
-Do they match or do you end up with way too much supplies than you will ever use?
+Have a look at your supplies and your scrapping needs.
+Do they match or do you end up with way too many supplies than you will ever use?
 Challenge yourself in using what you have, and try to think “outside the box”.
-You will have a fantastic opportunity to create totally unique layouts, while saving on expenses (buying fewer products) and in time (sorting, organizing and looking for the perfect paper/element).
+You will have a fantastic opportunity to create totally unique layouts while saving on expenses (buying fewer products) and in time (sorting, organizing and looking for the perfect paper/element).